 Yu Tamaki Hoso／International Solo Trombonist

 A Japanese Solo Trombonist active worldwide, Yu Tamaki expands his activities not only as a trombone soloist, but also orchestra and chamber musician, educator, author and producer.
-An official artist for Pro Arte Musicae of Tokyo, S.E.Shires Company of the USA and willie's Custom Brass of Yamanashi.
+An official artist for Pro Arte Musicae of Tokyo, S.E.Shires Company of the USA and willie's Custom Brass of Yamanashi, Yu currently resides in Denmark.

 In January 2018, Yu has departed from his orchestra position in Denmark to concentrate on his soloist career.
 Ever since, he has been actively traveling between the continents for various events.
-His highlights of recent years include: solo recitals and masterclasses in Japan, South Korea and Denmark; trombone duo recitals with Ian Bousfield (soloist), Peter Sullivan (Pittsburgh Sym,), Colin Williams (NY Phil.), Brian Hecht (Atlanta Sym.); invitation to International Trombone Festival in USA for a solo recital, ensemble and lecture, creative collaborations with Keisuke Ogido (Ristorante Arte Simposio), Anna Irite (dancer), Yo Yumura (Sanada Co.) , Kenichi Aoyama (painter/videographer); commissioning new works for solo trombone to the world renown composers such as: Samuel Adler, Yasuhide Ito, Miho Hazama, Geoffrey Gordon and Minako Seki, aiming for progressive expansion of musical language of solo trombone.
+His highlights of recent years include: solo recitals and masterclasses in Japan, South Korea and Denmark; duo trombone performances with Joseph Alessi (NY Phil.), Ian Bousfield (soloist), Peter Sullivan (Pittsburgh Sym.), Colin Williams (NY Phil.), Brian Hecht (Atlanta Sym.); invitation to the International Trombone Festival in USA (2019) and Japan (2020) for a solo recital, creative collaborations with Keisuke Ogido (Ristorante Arte Simposio), Anna Irite (dancer), Yo Yumura (Sanada Co.), Kenichi Aoyama (painter/videographer); commissioning new works for solo trombone to the world renown composers such as: Samuel Adler, Yasuhide Ito, Miho Hazama, Geoffrey Gordon and Minako Seki, aiming for progressive expansion of musical language of solo trombone.

 1980: Born in Ashiya, Japan